Wrestling at the 2015 Pan American Games

 Wrestling competitions at the 2015 Pan American Games in Toronto were held from July 15 to 18 at the Hershey Centre (Mississauga Sports Centre) in Mississauga.
-Due to naming rights the arena will be known as the latter for the duration of the games.
-The competition is split into two disciplines, Freestyle and Greco-Roman which were further divided into different weight categories.
+Due to naming rights the arena was known as the latter for the duration of the games.
+The competition was split into two disciplines, Freestyle and Greco-Roman which were further divided into different weight categories.
 Men competed in both disciplines whereas women only took part in the freestyle events, with 18 gold medals awarded.
 Wrestling has been contested at every Pan American Games.

 Competition schedule

 The following is the competition schedule for the wrestling competitions: